sorae42/dotfiles/README.md

 Issue and I'll work it out immediately.

 # Installation
-You must use a AUR helper and install the following packages:
+You must use an AUR helper to install the following packages:
-``bspwm sxhkd dunst nvim ranger cava eww neofetch rofi flameshot feh  picom-ibhagwan-git polybar-git pulseaudio-ctl ttf-fluentui-system-icons gnome-terminal betterlockscreen``
+``bspwm sxhkd dunst neovim ranger cava eww neofetch rofi flameshot feh  picom-ibhagwan-git polybar-git pulseaudio-ctl ttf-fluentui-system-icons gnome-terminal betterlockscreen``

 Some packages can be replaced at will.